mign96/HR-Analytics/README.md

 ### Key Stakeholders and Audience
 * C-suite executives - convey key insights regarding the current state of the company
-* HR executives - give strategic insights to assist strategic direction to shaping policies, use the model to find at-risk employees
+* HR executives - give strategic insights to assist strategic direction when shaping policies, use the model to find at-risk employees
 * Operational managers - Managers and team leads who will use these findings to address day-to-day employee concerns, and think of immediate impacts.

 ## Dataset